-A tongue tie is a large elastic band or nylon stocking that is tightly wrapped around a horse’s tongue and then tied around the lower jaw to keep the tongue in place during training or racing.
+A tongue tie is a large band (leather/rubber or lycra/neoprene) that is tightly wrapped around a horse’s tongue and then tied around the lower jaw to keep the tongue in place during training or racing.
 The use of tongue ties is permitted under the rules of racing and is widespread in both Thoroughbred and Standardbred (harness) racing in Australia.
 The RSPCA is opposed to the use of tongue ties because of the pain and distress they inflict on horses.

 Tongue ties are used with the aim of improving racing performance for two main reasons:

 - to prevent the horse getting their tongue over the bit during a race

 - to preventing ‘choking’, or the airway being obstructed by soft tissue at the back of the mouth during high intensity exercise.

 However, racing authorities do not require any veterinary input or diagnosis before allowing trainers to use a tongue tie.
 Research indicates that while tongue ties may prevent ‘choking’ in a small proportion of horses, the exact mechanism by which they do this is unclear, and they have no beneficial effect on the majority of horses .
 However, a recent study showed that tongue ties used on racehorses did not increase the airway diameter and there was no evidence demonstrating improved upper airway function, with the authors questioning claims of the positive effect of tongue ties .

 Horses attempt to get their tongue over the bit to avoid the discomfort of unrelenting pain and pressure when the rider does not relax the reins.
 A well-trained horse that responds to light pressure and release will not usually attempt to avoid the bit in this way.